framasoft/mobilizon/README.md

 ## Contributing

-We appreciate any contribution to MobiliZon.
+We appreciate any contribution to Mobilizon.
 Check our [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## Links